dlerner97/ACME_perception_proposal/README.md

   7. **CMake**.
 This software should already be installed on a standard linux system.
   8. **YOLOv4**.
 Please download the weights file from the link [weights](https://drive.google.com/file/d/125kKy-FkMWs8C2s9kK0rVBYtv7kOsNwq/view?usp=sharing) and place in the /robot_params directory.
 This file is too large to place on github.

+### Travis Build Issues
+Travis has not been able to build since we have added the opencv dnn implementation.
+It seems this binary is not included in the libopencv-dev and Travis fails without it.
+While my computer has two seperate binaries for the opencv dnn (libopencv-dnn4.2 and libopencv-dnn-dev), Travis has failed to find both of these binaries in apt.
+With more time, we may have been able to solve this issue but we decided that building up the repo and making sure the code works was more important.
+Please see the Code Check Results section for unit test and code coverage results.

 ### Running the code
 To run the code, open a terminal and follow these steps: